klebermagno/rBCM/README.md

 * Cython
 * scikit-learn

-To run the test suite, navigate to the tests directory cand call `py.test`.
+To run the test suite, navigate to the tests directory and call `nose2`.

-The test suite builds plots in static html files that are placed in the `tests/visuals/` directory and requires the bokeh package for this.
+The test suite builds plots in static html files as visual tests that are placed in the `tests/visuals/` directory and requires the bokeh package for this.
 If you don't use the test suite you don't need bokeh though.

 ## Why use an rBCM?